Overview

 Clerk authentication integration in Plainform with custom flows, middleware protection, and OAuth support.

-Plainform uses Clerk (v6.38+) for authentication, providing secure user management with minimal setup.
-The integration includes custom sign-in/sign-up forms, middleware-based route protection, and OAuth providers.
+Plainform uses Clerk through the current @clerk/nextjs v6 integration for authentication, providing secure user management with minimal setup.
+The integration includes custom sign-in/sign-up forms built with Clerk's authentication hooks, middleware-based route protection, and OAuth providers.

 What is Clerk?